 - Promote Clean Eating: The Mediterranean and keto diets are solely focused on one thing: clean eating and less processed foods.
 They both strongly revolve around wholesome, high-quality food known to improve your wellness.

 - Cost – The good news is that both diets will cost you around the same amount.
 While they’re both similar in price, something to note is that both diets can be rather costly due to the lack of processed foods.
 However, you can work around this by looking into meal box deliveries.

 - Weight Loss – Of course, most people considering either of these diets aims to lose weight, and both the Mediterranean and the keto diet can achieve the same successful end goal in this area.

 - Adherence Levels – Adherence levels show how many people will likely stick to a diet after starting it.
 Studies have shown that both diets have a similar level of about 25%.
-This shows that it might not be the kind of diet that indicates dropout but instead the individual’s willpower, determination, and circumstances.
+This shows that it might not be the diet that indicates dropout but the individual’s willpower, determination, and circumstances.

 The Difference Between The Mediterranean Diet and Keto

 There are a couple of general differences between these two well-known diets, which we have covered in more detail here.